ocornoc/luajrpc/README.md

 This is currently undocumented code used for some internal stuff.
 I'll hopefully get around to formatting, but, for now, sorry.
-You use it by wrapping a socket with `jrpc.wrap_socket(sock)`.
+It just provides a library for validating JSON-RPC objects that have been turned into Lua tables.